 For example, my paperwork asks about your experience of therapy so far, your relevant providers, your symptoms, and your goals.
-It uses measures to assess briefly and preliminarily for depression, anxiety, mood disorders, substance abuse/addiction, trauma, and mindfulness aptitude.
+It uses measures to assess briefly and preliminarily for depression, anxiety, mood disorders, dissociation, substance abuse/addiction, trauma treatment readiness, and telehealth readiness.
 It explains my policies and the benefits of risks of therapy with me.
 It states clearly my practice limitations and whom I can and cannot interact with about you.
-All important information for both of us to establish up front.
+All important information to be declared and understood up front.

 How many clients do you see and how do you keep track of everyone's progress?
 I think this is a really crucial two-part question.

 My answer: (1) I don't see more than five clients per day.
-I see each person for a full hour.
+I see each in-person client for a full hour.
 I take half hour breaks in between each session.
-It's my strong belief that the common practice of seeing many clients for shorter periods without breaks in between is less than ideal -- just not the conditions for change deserved by client and therapist.
+It's my strong belief that the common practice of seeing many clients for shorter periods without breaks in between is less than ideal -- just not the ideal conditions for change.
 No healthcare providers will be at their best if chronically working under pressures related to an overinvestment of time and/or an overemphasis on money.
 (2) I keep track of clients' progress with good notes usually written on the same day of our appointment.
 There are many ways to keep notes and many ideas about what a "good note" contains that are beyond the scope of this page...
 Suffice it to say that notes are important and not to be regarded by therapists as merely "required paperwork"!
-Notes help providers capture immediate points about a client's presenting concerns that day as well as conceptualize and deepen the view of a client's journey over time.
-All of this helps therapists help clients make real progress on their paths.
+Notes help providers capture immediate points about a client's presenting concerns that day as well as conceptualize and deepen the clinician's view of a client's journey over time.
+All this helps therapists help clients make real progress on their paths.

 What made you want to go into this field?
 This may seem like a personal question, but I encourage you to ask anyway -- not so much for the specific story you'll get but for the sense you'll have of how inspired (or not) your potential therapist is for this work.
 Burnout is real, and though it's time-limited and remediable, you don't want a therapist to be working with you during your hardest times when they're going through an unusually difficult time personally or professionally themselves.
 It's up to us therapists to take excellent care of ourselves and know when we need to take breaks, but I encourage you to take the initiative to feel out whether your potential therapist seems like they're overwhelmed or energized by the job.